 ‘there were two boats’ (Louie 2003: GL 099)

 The use of property-denoting roots with lexical affixes is by far the most common strategy for attributing properties to referents in Nuuchahnulth.
-The choice of strategy between a bare modifier and the use of lexical affixes is intimately connected with information flow in discourse.
+The choice between a bare modifier and the use of lexical affixes is intimately connected with information flow in discourse.
 Already-activated discourse referents are typically expressed through lexical affixes, whereas newly-introduced discourse referents are presented as independent noun phrases (Mithun 1984: 887–889).
 Nakayama (2001: 144) also shows that referentiality is a key deciding factor between the two constructions.

 The other manner by which speakers express property concepts is with either referring or predicating constructions.
 The fact that speakers use either referring or predicating construc- tions (as opposed to just referring constructions or just predicating constructions) likely has to do with the dual function of property concepts identified by Thompson (1989).
 In a corpus analysis of English and Mandarin, Thompson finds that property words have primarily two functions in discourse: to introduce new discourse-manipulable referents, and to predicate attributes of an already-known referent.
 In English these two functions are realized via at- tributive adjectives and predicative adjectives respectively.
 Nuuchahnulth appears to follow a similar pattern: when a property word is used to introduce a new referent into the discourse, it typically appears as an independent word modifying a nominal head.
 As with the English data from Thompson’s (1989) study, the head is typically a semantically empty or generic referent whose primary function is to serve as a carrier of the property word.
 Example (38) demonstrates this phenomenon in Nuuchahnulth.